 Apart from the expression of mammalian NGAL that may occur in the above situations, 24p3 undergoes an early and dramatic upregulation in mouse kidney cells after infection with SV40 or polyoma virus.
-This was in fact the first indication of the existence of NGAL and its early and dramatic response in injured kidney cells.
+This was the first indication of NGAL's early response to kidney cell injury4.

-Years later this finding was extended to post-ischemic and nephrotoxic kidney injury.
-The marked upregulation of NGAL mRNA and protein levels in the early post-ischemic rat kidney was detected predominantly in proximal tubule cells and NGAL was easily detected by Western blotting of urine after ischemia-reperfusion and cisplatininduced nephrotoxicity in the mouse.
+Years later this finding was extended to post-ischemic 20 and nephrotoxic kidney injury 21 .
+The marked upregulation of NGAL mRNA and protein levels in the early post-ischemic rat kidney was detected predominantly in proximal tubule cells20 and NGAL was easily detected by Western blotting of urine after ischemia-reperfusion and cisplatin-induced nephrotoxicity in the mouse22.

-Urinary NGAL has also been found to be raised in mouse models of diabetic and obstructive nephropathy.
-However, there is a general paucity of quantitative data on NGAL levels in non-human urine, plasma or serum, whether in the basal state or after kidney injury, and there are as yet no data from the dog.
+Urinary NGAL has also been found to be raised in mouse models of diabetic and obstructive nephropathy23.
+However, there is a general paucity of quantitative data on NGAL levels in non-human urine, plasma or serum, whether in the basal state or after kidney injury, and there are as yet no published data from the pig.
 It is the purpose of the present kit to allow such data to be obtained.

-In man, it is now widely recognized that NGAL, whether measured in urine or plasma, is the earliest responding marker of acute kidney injury known, with the further advantage that its response is high and easy to measure while retaining proportionality with the severity of injury (see e.g. ref.).
-It is therefore to be hoped that the determination of urinary or plasma NGAL may become a convenient end-point in dog models of renal injury, nephrotoxicity and other nephropathies.
+In man, it is now widely recognized that NGAL, whether measured in urine or plasma, is the earliest responding marker of acute kidney injury known, with the further advantage that its response is high and easy to measure while retaining proportionality with the severity of injury (see e.g. ref.24).
+It is therefore to be hoped that the determination of urinary or plasma NGAL may become a convenient end-point in pig models of renal injury, nephrotoxicity and other nephropathies.